lakimapturn/CloneTest/README.md

   - Must contain the text of that to-do item.
   - Has functionality enabling the user to edit the text.
 This can be implemented in several ways on the frontend, we won't restrict you.
   - Optional: display the time this item was added.
+5. REQUIRED features to use in implementation:
+  - The given classes/structs, which you have to fill out and edit.
+They're useful for figuring out the approach.
+  - @State
+  - @StateObject
+  - Environment Objects
+  - Protocols: ObservableObject, Identifiable
+  - ScrollView (for the list of notes)
+  - Navigation.